apache/mynewt-documentation/docs/tutorials/sensors/sensor_nrf52_drv2605.rst

     drv2605 power_mode active
     003263 power_mode succeeded

-Now you can trigger those forms, as many times as you want, or load new forms and trigger again.
+Now you can trigger those forms as many times as you want or load new forms and trigger again:
 .. code-block:: console